Aarception/Mo-information-security-portfolio/README.md

 3. It is made relevant by lack of engagement.
 4. It is confidential and internal.

+I am a Compliance professional.
+I know what needs to be done.

 I will set it aside for review tomorrow and possible adjustment if it becomes relevant.

 ---